direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/instances/{instance}/input
 ```

-Gets the input an instance was provided when executed
+Gets the input an instance was provided when executed.

 #### Parameters